 • Individual nodes within a piece of XML, which are exposed through DOM through Node Test class.

-51. What is @Test and where is it used?
+51. What is @Test and when/where is it used?

 The @test annotation can be used for marking a method as a test method.
-The result is compared with the expected output in order to see if the test was successful or if it was not.
+The result is compared with the expected output in order to see whether or not a test was successful.

-52. What is @BeforeClass and @Before and how is it used?
+52. What is @BeforeClass and @Before, and how are they used?

-• The method should execute before each of the tests.
+• The method should be executed before each of the tests.
 These methods are used for the initialization before the performance of an actual test within a testing environment.

-• Syntax of @BeforeClass; public static void myMethod ().
+• Syntax of @BeforeClass: public static void myMethod ().
 The method would be executed before each of the tests.
 It only executes one time.
-The method needs to be declared static.
-It is used a lot of the time for database connectivity tasks before the execution of any of the tests.
+This method also needs to be declared static.
+It is commonly employed in database connectivity tasks before the execution of any of the tests.

-Ideally, this should not be the case.
-All of the Junit test approaches need to have a void return type.
-If one changes, the return type then the test method would not be seen as the test method and it would be ignored during the test execution.
+Ideally, this should not be possible.
+All of the Junit test approaches must have void return type.
+If one changes, the return type then the test method would not be seen as the test method and would consequently be ignored during the test execution.

 54. Is it possible to pass command line arguments to the test execution?

 It is possible for you to pass command line arguments to the test execution.
-It would have to be the following command
+It requires the following command:

 • -D JVM command-line options

-55. Is there a need to write a test class for each class, which needs to be tested?
+55. Is it necessary to write a test class for each class which must be tested?

-No there is not a particular need to write an independent test class for each class that needs to be tested.
-In the event there is a small group of tests, which share a common test fixture, then you can move these tests to a new testing class.
-If there were two groups of tests that you think you would execute separately from one another then it would be better to place them in separate test classes.
+No, there is no particular need to write an independent test class for each class being tested.
+In the event that there is a small group of tests which share a common test fixture, then these tests can be moved to a new testing class.
+If there were two groups of tests that could be executed separately from one another, then it would be better to place them in separate test classes.

 56. Do you need to write a main () method within the Junit test case class?

-It is not necessary.
-Though developers write the main () method within the Junit test case class in order to call a Junit test runner to run the tests which are defined in the class.
+This is similarly not necessary.
 Since it is possible to call a Junit runner to run the test case class as the system command, the explicit main () for a Junit test case is not recommended.
 The junit.textui.TestRunner.run() approach takes the test class name as the argument.
 This would find all of the class means which have names that begin with test.